 Each week we will typically cover two topics in lecture and have two lab assignments and have one online quiz.
-Lectures are videotaped and posted online.
-I will sometimes invite you to join lectures live but they will always be recorded.
+Lectures are recorded and posted online in the Lecture portions on Canvas.
 The labs usually reflect directly on the lecture material.
-Lab assignments are detailed in your LabArchives lab notebook and more often than not refer to required reading, activities, and questions in your Exploring Zoology lab manual.
-We will meet online on T and Th to discuss lecture material and work through lab material, but you will need to finish the lab assignments on your own.
-All work is recorded in your lab notebook and you are expected to complete and submit one lab activity before moving on to the next, and you are expected to complete both labs by the end of each week...failing to do so just means you'll get farther and farther behind.
-At the end of each week I'll post a Connect quiz that will provide a low-stakes assessment of your learning and retention, and in particular, ensure that you're getting what I expect out of the lecture and lab material.
+Lab assignments will be detailed in lab and more often than not refer to required reading, activities, and questions in your Exploring Zoology lab manual.
+You will meet in lab on T and Th to discuss to work through lab material, but you will need to finish the lab assignments on your own.
+You are expected to keep a lab notebook based on the assignments in Exploring Zoolgy, which will be turned in and graded periodically.
+At the end of each week I'll post a quiz that will provide a low-stakes assessment of your learning and retention, and in particular, ensure that you're getting what I expect out of the lecture and lab material.
+After each unit, a lab exam (called a Practical) will be given during the lab to test your knowledge of the lab materials.